MathsJam/mathsjam-site/gathering/uk/archive/2021/index.md

 #### James Arthur  - Running Around in Circles

 Every week I run an event called parkrun, we go around and around in circles and everytime somebody shouts out how many laps we have done.
-Any loop in can have a similar mapping to numbers.
+Any loop can have a similar mapping to numbers.
 Let's explore this briefly.

 - [James's slides (PDF)]({{site.url}}/assets/talks/2021/JamesArthur-RunningAroundinCircles.pdf)
 - [James's slides (PPT)]({{site.url}}/assets/talks/2021/JamesArthur-RunningAroundinCircles.pptx)